 That’s the time when agents turn to business tools like real estate CRM and marketing automation software.

-This type of solutions can potentially save you a lot of time on collecting and maintaining crucial data (like client base), communication, team management and much more.
+This type of solution can potentially save you a lot of time collecting and maintaining crucial data (like client base), communication, team management, and much more.

 In this article, we’ll look at how real estate agencies use CRM for business automation.
 And we’ll briefly cover the key factors that you need to consider when choosing the right solution.

 1. Manage Leads

 Since CRM stands for Customer Relationships Management, the primary concern of this solution is exactly as its name depicts — to help you manage relations with your clients.

 This means going through the entire process of taking someone with an intention to buy or sell property all the way to action and beyond.
 So this typically involves the following steps.